Diffusion Model-based Parameter Estimation in Dynamic Power Systems

+To further investigate CMPLDWG's modal property, we compare the eigenvalue distributions for the system with actual parameters, and with parameters estimated by JCDI (Supplementary Figure~9).
+We observe CMPLDWG's eigenvalues with parameter estimates deduced by JCDI locate closely to the actual eigenvalues.
+We evaluate the eigenvalues' accuracy using the relative error of their moduli.
+The results indicate that relative errors of eigenvalue moduli remain within 5.23\% under different parameter estimates with a mean relative error of 0.35\%.
+This validates the consistency in modal properties between the system with estimated parameters and the actual system.

-Next, we analyze the replication results of dynamic responses with the estimated model parameters.
-Substituting the estimated model parameters into CMPLDWG, we perform transient simulations under different fault-induced disturbances, with the resulting power trajectories shown in Fig.~\ref{fig:traj-result}a.
-To assess prediction accuracy, we calculate the root mean squared error (RMSE) between the simulated and actual power trajectories as formulated in equation~\eqref{RMSE}.
+\bmhead{Prediction of dynamic responses} Next, we analyze the prediction results of dynamic responses with the estimated model parameters.
+Substituting the estimated model parameters into CMPLDWG, we perform transient simulations under different fault-induced disturbances with the resulting power trajectories shown in Figure~\ref{fig:traj-result}a.
+To assess prediction accuracy, we calculate the root mean square error (RMSE) between the simulated and actual power trajectories as formulated in equation~\eqref{RMSE}.
 Figure~\ref{fig:traj-result}b shows the RMSE results.

 where ${{p_{\hat \theta }}\left( {t} \right)}$ and ${{q_{\hat \theta }}\left( {t} \right)}$ respectively represent the estimated active and reactive powers at time $t$ , ${{p_0}\left( {t} \right)}$ and ${{q_0}\left( {t} \right)}$ are the actual active and reactive powers, and $t$ is the time instant.